muradkhan995/Product-Test/README.md

 Pre-requisites
 --------------
  - Android Studio or VS Code
- - iPhone is connected to laptop/macbook.
+ - iPhone is connected to macbook so that the application can be installed on the phone.

 Steps
 -----